Gene Romero: Move to Yamaha and Daytona 200 victory

 In 1974, Romero accepted an offer to race for the Yamaha factory racing team as a teammate to Kenny Roberts and Don Castro.
 Along with two dirt track victories, he recorded his first road race victory at the prestigious Ontario 200 against an international field of competitors including fifteen-time world champion Giacomo Agostini, Barry Sheene and Teuvo Länsivuori as well as American riders such as Roberts.
 The race was run in two 100 mile legs with Romero winning the first race after Agostini crashed and Roberts settled for third place after making a poor tire selection.
 Roberts won the second leg but, Romero won the overall event by coming in second place ahead of Sheene.

 It was during his tenure with the Yamaha team that Romero won the biggest race of his career when, he rode a Yamaha TZ750 to victory at the 1975 Daytona 200.
-At the time, the Daytona 200 was considered one of the most prestigious motorcycle races in the world.
+Giacomo Agostini's 1974 Daytona victory had boosted the event's reputation to become one of the most prestigious motorcycle races in the world.
 Romero began the race riding conservatively as early leader Kenny Roberts retired with a mechanical failure.
 At the midway point of the race, he passed Steve Baker and Giacomo Agostini to take second place behind Steve McLaughlin.
 When McLaughlin crashed on the 30th lap, Romero took over the lead and held on for the victory by fifteen seconds over Baker.
-Despite his Daytona performance, he was released by Yamaha after the 1975 season as, they decided to focus their support on Kenny Roberts.
+Despite his Daytona performance, he was released by Yamaha after the 1975 season as, the 1973 oil crisis precipitated a drop in sales of recreational vehicles, which forced motorcycle manufacturers to reduce their racing budgets.
+Yamaha chose to focus their support on Kenny Roberts.